ixmaps/IXmapsClient/README.md

 The current version of the client can be downloaded from [www.ixmaps.ca/contribute](https://www.ixmaps.ca/contribute.php).

+1. Download the IXmapsClient installer **IXmapsClient.1.0.6.linux.tar.gz**
-1. Extract the contents of the file **IXmapsClient.1.0.6.linux.tar.gz**, e.g. by running the following command in a terminal window: `tar xzvf IXmapsClient.1.0.6.linux.tar.gz`
+2. Extract the contents of the file **IXmapsClient.1.0.6.linux.tar.gz**, e.g. by running the following command in a terminal window: `tar xzvf IXmapsClient.1.0.6.linux.tar.gz`
-2. In the terminal window, navigate to the directory where **IXmapsClient** was extracted (for more details, see e.g. [Ubuntu/Using the Terminal](https://help.ubuntu.com/community/UsingTheTerminal))
+3. In the terminal window, navigate to the directory where **IXmapsClient** was extracted (for more details, see e.g. [Ubuntu/Using the Terminal](https://help.ubuntu.com/community/UsingTheTerminal))
-3. Type the following command to launch the application: `sudo ./nodeIXmaps server.js`
+4. Type the following command to launch the application: `sudo ./nodeIXmaps server.js`

 **IXmapsClient** needs to be executed in a terminal with administrator's privileges.
 For this reason, when running the application you will be asked for the administrator's password; enter your admin password to proceed.
 The **IXmapsClient** interface should then be shown in a new browser window, or use your browser to go to http://localhost:2040/.